Breathe Freely

 Who can conduct the fit-test?

-Fit testing should be conducted by a competent person.
+Fit testing should be conducted by a trained person such as a RESP-FIT accredited provider.

 What is RESP-FIT?

-RESP-FIT is a national respirator protective equipment (RPE) fit testing training and accreditation program developed to improve the competency of fit testers against both the Australian and international ISO respirator standards for fit testing.
-RESP-FIT was developed by the Australian Institute of Occupational Hygienists through close collaboration with many industry stakeholders .
+RESP-FIT is a national respirator protective equipment (RPE) fit testing training and accreditation program for fit-testing.
+RESP-FIT was developed by the Australian Institute of Occupational Hygienists .

 Where can I find a RESP-FIT Accredited fit-tester?